Cinema of Colombia: 1930s crisis

-In 1928 the Colombian company Cine Colombia purchased the Di Domenico film studios, which commercialized international films because of their promising profits.
-At the time, the Colombian public preferred international films to Colombian ones.
-As a result, from 1928 until 1940, only one feature-length sound film was produced in Colombia: Al son de las guitarras (To the Rhythm of the Guitars) by Alberto Santa, which was never shown in theaters.
+In 1928, the Colombian company Cine Colombia acquired the Di Domenico film studios and began focusing on the distribution of international films due to their strong commercial appeal.
+At the time, Colombian audiences showed a clear preference for foreign productions over domestic ones.
+As a result, between 1928 and 1940, only one feature-length sound film was produced in Colombia: Al son de las guitarras (To the Rhythm of the Guitars), directed by Alberto Santa, which was never screened in theaters.
 Colombians were more interested in Hollywood films.
 Colombian film industry enthusiasts did not have the money, technology or preparation needed to develop a national cinema.
 While Colombian movies were still silent, the international industry was already exploding with color and sound films, thus putting Colombian cinema at a considerable disadvantage.

 In the 1940s a businessman from Bogotá named Oswaldo Duperly founded Ducrane Films, and produced numerous films, despite facing strong competition from Argentine and Mexican cinema, which after 1931 became the third most preferred choice of Colombians.
 The only production company that survived during this period was Acevedo and Sons, until it closed in 1945.

 During the 1950s Gabriel García Márquez and Enrique Grau attempted to restart the industry.
 In 1954 the two artists, a writer and a painter respectively, created the surrealistic short film La langosta azul (The Blue Lobster).
 García Márquez continued in the industry as a scriptwriter while Grau continued painting.